skallfass/fastapi_serviceutils/README.rst

 The project's developer documentation is written using Sphinx.

 The documentation sources can be found in the docs subdirectory.
-They are written using restructuredText.

 The API-documentation is auto-generated from the docstrings of modules, classes, and functions.
 We're using the Google docstring standard.

-To generate the documentation, run
+To generate the documentation, run:

 .. code-block:: bash

        make docs

-The generated HTML files will be in the ``docs/_build`` directory.
+The output for generated HTML files is in the ``docs/_build`` directory.

-There is also a swagger-documentation to be used for users of the service.

-The apidoc can be found at ``/apidoc/index.html``.

 Tests
 ^^^^^